 Join us tomorrow to see if we wake up on time for a flight over the Southern Alps!

-Have you read the yesterday’s post about Tekapo Springs?
-Of course you have!
+Have you read yesterday’s post about Tekapo Springs?
+Of course, you have!
 Now, check out these articles to plan an incredible gap year in New Zealand:

 - Lake Tekapo – Guide for Backpackers

 - 5 Stargazing Sites in New Zealand

 - How to Photograph Aurora Australis (The Southern Lights)

 Until tomorrow’s post, give us a like on Facebook for daily travel tips.
 We also like to hang out on Instagram.
 Share your NZ snaps with us at #BackpackerGuideNZ (and now #NZPocketGuide) to be featured!